 As a critical care nurse, you will treat patients suffering from extremely serious, even life-threatening illnesses.
 The job can get rather stressful, so critical care nurses must always be alert even after long hours of intensive work.
 According to the AACN, critical care nurses make up for about 37% of the RNs who work in hospitals.
 This is one of the highest-paid nursing jobs, with CCNs making around $74,600 yearly.

-7. Nurse Case Manager – $72,076
+14. Nurse Case Manager – $72,076

 Case management nurses are in charge of long-term care plans for their patients, so, generally, they work with patients who require ongoing medical attention, such as geriatrics, HIV, or cancer patients.
 Nurse case managers earn over $72,000 a year.

-14. Pediatric Nurse – $60,695
+15. Pediatric Nurse – $59,084

 The job description of a pediatric nurse ranges from working with toddlers to treating teenagers.
 As a pediatric nurse, you also have to educate the parents on how to provide the best care for their children and how to make sure they grow healthy and unharmed.
 Pediatrics is a very gratifying career to pursue as a nurse, especially if you love children.
-The median salary for pediatric nurses is about $60,700 per year.
+The median salary for pediatric nurses is about $59,000 per year.

 Why Should You Pursue a BSN?

 Pursuing a Bachelor’s Degree in Nursing goes beyond higher pay.
-As numerous studies show, BSN trained nurses are linked to better patient outcomes, fewer medical errors, and lower mortality rates.
+As numerous studies show, BSN-trained nurses are linked to better patient outcomes, fewer medical errors, and lower mortality rates.

 Also, earning your BSN might become a requirement.
 In 2010 the Institute of Medicine called for an increase in the percentage of the BSN educated nursing workforce to 80% by 2020.
 More and more hospitals are falling in line with this recommendation.
-According to a 2019 AACN survey, 43.2% of hospitals and other healthcare settings are requiring new hires to have a Bachelor’s degree in nursing, while 82.1% of employers are expressing a strong preference for BSN program graduates.
+According to a 2020 AACN survey, 41.1% of hospitals and other healthcare settings are requiring new hires to have a Bachelor’s degree in nursing, while 82.4% of employers are expressing a strong preference for BSN program graduates.

-Therefore, earning a BSN degree is an important stepping stone to a more fulfilling career which offers higher pay, better benefits, more flexibility, and more opportunities.
+Therefore, earning a BSN degree is an important stepping stone to a more fulfilling career that offers higher pay, better benefits, more flexibility, and more opportunities.
 But advancing your education is a serious commitment that requires time, money, and energy, so, in the end, it’s up to you to decide if this is the right next step for you and your career.